healer1064/Blog_React_fullstack_psql_0Auth/README.md

 The "Client" directory contains the React code.
 The "Server" directory contains the code for the node.js express server.
 This project also requries a PSQL database to run.

-For intructions on setting up PSQL visit the offical PSQL website:
+For intructions on installing PSQL visit the offical PSQL website:
 <br />
 https://www.postgresql.org/